zama-ai/concrete-ml/docs/deep-learning/torch_support.md

 ## Configuring quantization parameters

-The PyTorch/Brevitas models, created following the example above, require the user to configure quantization parameters such as `bit_width` (activation bit-width) and `weight_bit_width`.
+With QAT, the PyTorch/Brevitas models, created following the example above, require the user to configure quantization parameters such as `bit_width` (activation bit-width) and `weight_bit_width`.
+When using this mode, set `n_bits=None` in the `compile_brevitas_qat_model`.

+With PTQ, the user needs to set the `n_bits` value in the `compile_torch_model` function.
+A trade-off between accuracy and FHE compatibility and latency must be determined manually.

 The quantization parameters, along with the number of neurons on each layer, will determine the accumulator bit-width of the network.
 Larger accumulator bit-widths result in higher accuracy but slower FHE inference time.

 ## Running encrypted inference